 A security deposit is the sum paid at the start of the tenancy.
 It is returned to the tenant at the end of the tenancy but the landlord may make deductions from it to pay for the repair of any damage done to the property.
 This is the money which is put into a tenancy deposit scheme.

 As a landlord, you must also give your tenant the following information within 30 days of receiving their deposit:

 The address of the property.

-Contact details of the person who has paid the deposit.
+Contact details of the person who paid the deposit.

-Stipulations around why the deposit might not be returned.
+Stipulations around why the deposit may not be returned.